CalebTheCreative/WeatherApp/README.md

 ## Screenshots
 * * *
 The search bar:

 ![Screenshot1](weatherSS1.png)

-The Weather Dashboard with results
+The Weather Dashboard with results:

 ![Screenshot2](weatherSS2.png)

 * * *